evennia/evennia/docs/source/Evennia-Introduction.md

 online](https://github.com/evennia/evennia).
 We also have a comprehensive [online manual](https://evennia.com/docs) with lots of examples.
 But while Python is considered a very easy programming language to get into, you do have a learning curve to climb if you are new to programming.
-Evennia's [Starting-tutorial](Howto/Starting/Part1/Starting-Part1) has a [basic introduction to Python](Howto/Starting/Part1/Python-basic-introduction) but you should probably also sit down with a full Python beginner's tutorial at some point (there are plenty of them on the web if you look around).
-See also our [link page](Links#wiki-litterature) for some reading suggestions.
+Evennia's [Starting-tutorial](Howto/Starting/Part1/Starting-Part1.md) has a [basic introduction to Python](Howto/Starting/Part1/Python-basic-introduction.md) but you should probably also sit down with a full Python beginner's tutorial at some point (there are plenty of them on the web if you look around).
+See also our [link page](./Links.md) for some reading suggestions.
 To efficiently code your dream game in Evennia you don't need to be a Python guru, but you do need to be able to read example code containing at least these basic Python features: